Code-Institute-Submissions/Gomsur-roberts-bike-rentals/readme.md

 ## Known Bugs

+the following are bugs currently known within the robert's rental bikes application.

     [`seeing bikes with new account`] the first time a new user logs in, they do not see available bikes to manage.
 The new user has to log out and then log back in then the bikes are available to view and manage.

 ## Quick Start Robert's Rental Bikes